stupeak/food_rush_privacy_policy/README.md

 ## 2. Data We Collect

-We collect **minimal data** from users to operate game features properly.
-Data is collected only when necessary:
+By default, **your game progress is stored locally** on your device.
+No data is uploaded or associated with an account unless you choose to sign in.
+Once you’ve signed in, we only collect minimal data necessary to operate core game features.

 ### a.
 Personal Information
 If you choose to sign in using **Google Sign-In**, we collect:
 - **Your Google account email address**

 This is used solely for identifying and associating your game progress with your account.
 We do **not** collect your name, contacts, or profile photos.

 ### b.
 Gameplay Data
-We store your gameplay progress using **Firebase Realtime Database**, including:
+When signed in, your gameplay progress is saved securely to our online server, so you can restore it later or play across different devices.
+This includes:

 - Levels completed
 - Coins, in-game currency
 - upgrades